Begins April 10, 2023

 Dr. Garay’s resume includes the following qualifications: 25+ years of direct teaching, evaluating, and mentoring with ASL/Interpreter students, working with nationally-certified interpreters, and/or continues to work has an advocate for Special Education students and their families.
 She also has invaluable personal experience and success teaching, evaluating, and mentoring diverse deaf individuals and/or consumers from underprivileged socio-economic backgrounds.

-This course includes four sessions, videos, worksheets, plus weekly online interactive group sessions.
+This course includes four - 1 hour live Zoom sessions, weekly reading requirements, plus weekly online interactive group sessions.
 Upon registration, participants will receive weekly guided chapter questions for discussions via an online course.
 Participants are required to read the entire book (or audio book) and participate in the weekly discussion topics.
 Participants must purchase or borrow their own book (available at any book seller and/or local library of their choice).

 Learn how to become an effective ally.